samuelebompani/greedyspaghetti-site/README.md

 ![Screenshot from 2024-03-03 12-10-10](https://github.com/samuelebompani/greedyspaghetti-site/assets/33036714/35ff20bf-e1ee-40fd-93b1-d1615b16ec1f)

-Projects maintained at the moment are _Easy Counter_, an app for counting available on the Play Store, and a Recipes blog.
+Projects maintained at the moment are _Easy Counter_, an app for counting available on the Play Store, a Recipes blog and I newsletter I write with a friend.

 ### About section

-This page is a WIP
+A brief description of the site.